iszczesniak/cpp/callable/index.md

 example, types `std::less` and `std::greater` act like functions, because they do not store any data.
 Such functor types introduce no performance hit: the constructors and destructors are empty, so they generate no code, and the comparison function is inlined.
+It's as fast as it can be.

 By default, the priority queue uses `std::less`, and returns the largest element.
 To make the priority queue return the smallest